 - Civil motions are heard on Tuesdays at 10:00 a.m.
 It is not necessary to clear a civil motion date with the court clerk prior to filing the motion.
 Criminal motions are scheduled as required.

-UNDER SEAL DOCUMENTS (CIVIL AND CRIMINAL): Effective July 8, 2013, all proposed sealed documents must be submitted via e-mail to the Chambers e-mail at AGR_Chambers@cacd.uscourts.gov.
+UNDER SEAL DOCUMENTS (CRIMINAL): Effective July 8, 2013, all proposed sealed documents must be submitted via e-mail to the Chambers e-mail at AGR_Chambers@cacd.uscourts.gov.
 For instructions, please see the order below.

 Stipulated Protective Orders: A form protective order is available for download below.